 ECM is widely used in homecare nationally and as well as financial protection.
 Offers local authorities an additional way of assuring themselves care is being delivered to vulnerable adults in their own homes.
 This will have a positive impact on all residents in receipt of Homecare.

-From the evidence you have considered, what areas of concern have you identified regarding the potential negative and positive impact on one or more protected characteristics (equality groups)?
+→ positive impact on one or more protected characteristics (equality groups)?